 Pirozhki are Russian buns, usually individual-sized and baked.
 As with varenyky, you can fill them with pretty much anything you want — in fact, you could even use the exact same fillings for pirozhki and varenyky.
-It’s not rare, however, to find more diverse recipes, some of then even in classic French cookbooks.
+It’s not rare, however, to find more diverse recipes, some of them even in classic French cookbooks.
 Escoffier’s Guide Culinaire, for example, counts a dozen variations called piroguis (not to be confused with Polish pierogi), and the Larousse Gastronomique has a few similar pirojkis, many of which take some serious culinary license with the real deal.

 I’ve been making pirozhki occasionally for many years, and found myself facing two problems:

 - The dough.
 My idea of the perfect baked pirozhki dough is crispy outside but soft inside.
 Many cookbooks out there either disagree, or voluntarily take unsuccessful shortcuts.
 The best-working recipe I’ve come up with is a brioche dough using less butter than normal, which takes a few hours to prepare (the instructions are adapted from Michel Roux’s Pastry: Savory and Sweet).
 It’s also essential not to overcook the pirozhki.
 5 or 10 more minutes in the oven dramatically affect the result.